 There are a number of Buy More Save More sales that you might participate in.
 In this example, we are outlining the payment process for a Buy 2 Get 1 Free sale (3 eBooks for the price of 2).

-The cost of participating in this sale (taking place March 22-26) is 10% in additional royalties retained by Kobo, as outlined in the KWL dashboard.
+The cost of participating in this sale is 10% in additional commission retained by Kobo, as outlined in the KWL dashboard.

-Please note that while the Promotions tool is in beta mode, the promotion code royalty reduction will NOT be reflected live in your dashboard.
+Please note that while the Promotions tool is in beta mode, the promotion code reductions will NOT be reflected live in your dashboard.
 As noted above, you will see the cost of the promotion calculated in your monthly sales reports only.